FarronF/limerick-council-meetings/meetings/2023/04/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th March 2023.md

 And Resolved:

-“That, the Draft Schedule of Municipal District Works, as circulated, be adopted”.--- 3
+“That, the Draft Schedule of Municipal District Works, as circulated, be adopted”.
+---
+3

 **3.**